 Knowing that a device has an exact expiration date can be scary, that one day it will become obsolete.
 But, as we learned, it’s not true.
-Chromebook official support lifespan is very long and even when it passed, the device can repurposed with a similar, or completely different operating system with the help of CloudReady.
+Chromebook official support lifespan is very long and even when it passed, the device can be repurposed with a similar, or completely different operating system with the help of CloudReady.

-Given the rumour that Google is working to separate the Chrome browser and Chrome OS at least relieves us a bit as the company in a favor of not forcing users to throw their aged device.
+Given the rumour that Google is working to separate the Chrome browser and Chrome OS at least relieves us a bit as the company in favor of not forcing users to throw their aged device.

 All things considered, there’s no reason to worry.
 Your Chromebook will work for years and will so beyond that.

 Your Chromebook should be safe even after the official expiration date.
 The operating system will no longer receive updates but other important apps like Chrome, Play Store, and Google Services will still receive regular updates.